elchs/LetoDBf/Readme.txt

  The first parameter for such UDF functions formerly was numeric type, it is now obsolete.
  As result the places for your params in your older defined functions rise up one place in order.

- These functions can be run from the client by function leto_udf, and includes also functions defined in the file letoudf.hrb, loaded with server start.
+ REQUESTed functions can be run from the client by function Leto_UDF(), including also functions defined in the file letoudf.hrb, loaded with server start.

+ The client application does not know what the UDF function have done, so all workarea environment changes at server have to be reset, because client and server workarea environment must stay in sync.
+ Example: client set index order <x> as active, in next step does a DbSeek() -- but in between these two requests an UDF changed at server the active order, and did not re-set it --> failure.

+ * newly locked record/ file by UDF, but not released: remain set until all connections closed the table
+ * if client have something locked, but UDF unlocks it, can lead later to a RTE: lock missing Recommended is to use below explained lock/ unlock functions, as they register locks *at server side*, respecting different server modes -- and are gone if forgotten, when this connection close the workarea
+ * not allowed is to leave a changed list of index orders -- or a different active index order
+ * not allowed is to close any open table -- new opened table must be closed again, for this best to use leto_DbUseArea() as it respect different server modes; leto_DbCloseArea() won't close not allowed ones
+ * never change any SET( xxx ) else as <lDeleted> with below two functions;
+   this and three further SET-ting can be set *from client side*: _SET_SOFTSEEK, _SET_AUTOPEN, _SET_AUTORDER
+ * best is even to restore the RECNO, done by below two functions

-      leto_SetEnv( xTopScope, xScopeBottom, xOrder, cFilter, lDeleted ) leto_ClearEnv( xTopScope, xScopeBottom, xOrder, cFilter )
+      Leto_SetEnv( [ xTopScope, xScopeBottom, ncOrder, cFilter, lDeleted ] )
- These functions save with setting and later restore possible changed conditions by your UDF.
- Just fill in all param that are needed to be set, and call leto_ClearEnv() with the same params set.
- Scope with filter example: leto_SetEnv( "1000", "2000" ) => leto_ClearEnv( "1000", "2000" )
+      Leto_ClearEnv()
+ These pair of help functions is to to savely change the workarea environment in an UDF-function, and to restore it at function end -- they spares to do it manually by your own.
+ Most easy use scenario is to call at UDF start: Leto_SetEnv() and at function end: Leto_ClearEnv() The saved states before first change will not be overwritten by another call, so it does not harm to call Leto_SetEnv() multiple times for same workarea, and it must be called for each workarea with expected changes for:
+ # <xTopScope> and <xScopeBottom> set top and/or bottom scope for the active or <ncOrder> index order,
+   where its verified that the type of <x...Scope> is valid for the wanted index order.
+ # <ncOrder> given alone (as numeric or string) only changes the active index order
+ # <cFilter> set a filter expression, empty string ( "" ) will clear a possible active filter
+ # <lDeleted> changes the 'SET( _SET_DELETED )' setting.
+ NEW: Functions can be used for multiple workarea, as they store & set/ restore for specific WA.
+      Leto_SetEnv() called without any argument saves all settings for active workarea.
+      No arguments no more needed for leto_ClearEnv(), it restores all previosly saved settings for all saved workarea, so it's enough to call Leto_ClearEnv() once at UDF-function end

       leto_Alias( cClientAlias )                               ==> cServerAlias
+ This function is mainly needed for mode 'No_Save_WA=0', here to use additional different workareas than the one which was actve when an UDF was initalially called.
  This function return the ALIAS name used at server for a given client side alias <cClientAlias>.
  Side effect is, if ALIAS name is valid, it will change the active selected workarea at server.
  The returned server ALIAS then can be used in usual RDD-operations.
- This function is mainly needed for mode 'No_Save_WA=0', here to use additional different workareas than the one which was actve when an UDF was initalially called.
  In server mode: 'No_Save_WA=0', ALIAS names at server and ALIAS name at client are different.
  All workareas used in an UDF are not available for other connections as long as the UDF is working.
  In server mode: 'No_Save_WA=1', ALIAS names at server and client side are the same.